-There was minimal effect of the wetlands' discharges on the receiving waters of the Manaia Creek and the coastal waters of the Tasman Sea on the three occasions in the monitoring period when a discharge was monitored, with no 'sewage fungus' recorded on the streambed on these occasions.
-There were very low bacterial counts measured in the coastal waters on two of the three occasions surveyed and relatively low counts on the summer occasion.
-No significant effects were apparent in the coastal waters during the three surveys despite moderate to high faecal bacteria counts in the Manaia Creek at the times of these sampling occasions.
+There was minimal effect of the wetlands' discharges on the receiving waters of the Manaia Creek and the coastal waters of the Tasman Sea on the latter of the two occasions in the monitoring period when a discharge was monitored, with no 'sewage fungus' recorded on the streambed on either occasion.
+There were very low bacterial counts measured in the coastal waters on the latter of the two occasions surveyed and moderate counts on the early summer occasion coincident with high faecal bacteria counts in the Manaia Creek following wet weather prior to the time of this sampling occasion.